wzod/docs/source/distro/use.md

-This section will eventually contain documentation about the tools installed on the REMnux&trade; distro.
+This section will contain documentation about the tools installed on the REMnux&trade; distro.
 Would you like to [contribute your insights on REMnux and its tools](../expand/contribute.md) to expand this document set?

 ## Tools Installed on REMnux